layumi/layumi.github.io/_pages/about.md

 Research Statement
 ======

-My work focuses on object retrieval and 2D/3D generation especially in a **multi-camera** environment.
+My work focuses on multi-view object matching and novel view synthesis and analysis, under a multi-camera scenario, e.g., swarm robotics, self-driving car, and smart city.

 The child understands a 3D object not from a still image, but multiple images / videos capturing the target of interest from different viewpoints.